Environmental Issue Committee

 A milestone for the future, a challenge for the entire value chain

-The bigger challenge is the entire value chain, which cannot be completed by our company alone.
+The greater challenge is the entire value chain, which cannot be completed by our company alone.
 In our study group, the Carbon Neutral Action Plan Group and the Voluntary Action Plan for Establishing a Recycling-Oriented Society Group specialize in Scope 3 and waste issues, respectively, and in the third year since their establishment, we have finally begun to lay the groundwork for resolving these issues for the entire industry.

 With regard to Scope 3, it is difficult to calculate the emissions of each supplier based on a unified standard, and we have yet to set a reduction target for the industry as a whole.
 To solve this problem, we applied for and were selected for the Ministry of the Environment's "FY2025 Model Project for Promoting Decarbonization throughout the Value Chain," which is a collaborative effort between the public and private sectors.
 Through this project, we plan to create emission calculation rules and guidelines that can be used across the industry, and this is an important step that will influence our future strategy.